gestimation/cifmodeling/README.md

 The cifmodeling package provides a compact and unified toolkit for survival and competing risks analysis in R. It covers both nonparametric estimation and regression modeling of cumulative incidence functions (CIFs).
+It consists of four tightly connected R functions.

-- `cifcurve()` estimates and visualizes Kaplan–Meier survival or Aalen–Johansen cumulative incidence curves with a familiar survival::survfit object.
+- `cifcurve()` estimates Kaplan–Meier survival or Aalen–Johansen
+  cumulative incidence curves with a familiar survival::survfit object.
+  Various methods for standard error and confidence intervals are available.

+- `cifplot()` generates a survival curve or cumulative incidence curve describing competing risks and intermediate events using marks.
   Visualization relies on ggsurvfit/ggplot2.

+- `cifpanel()` generates a multi-panel survival and cumulative incidence figure for publication.

-- `polyreg()` performs regression modeling of counting process based on polytomous log-odds products and stratified IPCW estimator and estimates risk ratios, odds ratios, or subdistribution hazard ratios of a categorical exposure.
+- `polyreg()` performs regression modeling of CIFs based on polytomous log-odds products and stratified IPCW estimator.
+This function is useful to estimate risk ratios, odds ratios, or subdistribution hazard ratios for a competing risks, survival, or binary outcome.

-Both functions adopt a formula + data syntax, return tidy, publication-ready outputs, and integrate seamlessly with ggsurvfit and modelsummary for visualization.
+These functions adopt a formula + data syntax, return tidy, publication-ready outputs, and integrate seamlessly with ggsurvfit and modelsummary for visualization.